MAN-01 Ketryx Lifecycle Management

 The relationship between processes, activities, and tasks is shown in the diagram below.
 A process is a set of integrated activities that transform inputs into outputs.
 An activity is a set of integrated tasks.
 Generally, Ketryx configuration items are tasks or activities.

 Throughout different lifecycle processes, manufacturers use configuration items to manage the tasks required to create a validated system.
 As mentioned earlier, each configuration item has four states: Open, In Progress, Resolved, and Closed.
 Members must conduct tasks to move Items between the four states.
-For a requirement, for example, to move from Resolved to Closed, Members from the needed approval groups must verify the design (design verification).
+For a requirement, for example, to move from Resolved to Closed, all the selected approval steps must verify the design (design verification).

 For an Item to be an effective configuration item in a given Version, it must be Closed, and the Version must match its version range, as specified by the fields Introduced in version and (for long-lived item types) Obsolete in version.
 There are generally two categories of configuration items in Ketryx: